Register now for our upcoming events

 Registration

-Registration is now open at the bottom of this page and covers the cost of both days of the conference, including refreshment breaks, lunches, and a poster session with drinks.
+Registration covers the cost of both days of the conference, including refreshment breaks, lunches, and a poster session with drinks.

-To access the discounted rate, you will need to login to your account.
+To access the discounted rates you will need to login to your account.